berlam/swivel-authenticator/README.md

 $ swivelt $SWIVEL_SERVER_ID $SWIVEL_USER_PIN
 ```

+You can disable certificate validation with '--no-verify' as last argument.

 ## Build from source ##
 If you want to build Swivel Authenticator right away you need to have a working [Go environment](https://golang.org/doc/install).
 ```Shell